 Princeton University: Beginning in New Jersey

-In this post, Sara discusses the experience of bringing the Being Human festival to North America.
-As Being Human hits the States, she offers an introduction to their planning process, talking us through the cultural similarities and the opportunities of experimentation and connection they hope to generate in becoming hosts.
+In this post, Dr Sara Brooks discusses the experience of bringing Being Human to North America.
+As Being Human hits the states, she talks us through the cultural similarities and the opportunities of experimentation and connection they hope to generate in becoming hosts.

 Earlier this year the Humanities Council at Princeton University signed up to become Being Human’s first North American institutional host.
 While we prepare to select the slate of events that will make up the festival’s New Jersey branch, it is a good moment to share how we’re making the Being Human festival with an American accent.

 From the first it has been clear that this would be a Being Human for Central New Jersey.
 New Jersey often seems to be cast in the character roles behind New York City’s starring players.
 The state, however, cannot be summed up by Bruce Springsteen or Jersey Shore.
 It is the only state in the US that is as densely populated as England or the Netherlands, and more than one in three New Jerseyans are first- or second-generation residents of the US.
 In New Jersey our potential audiences were in many ways quite like those of our UK colleagues: keen to learn about themselves, representative of many different cultures, and yet sharing many daily experiences.